Clear Gel Essentials: Your Skincare Checklist

 Application Tips for Maximum Effectiveness

-Getting the most out of your clear gels isn't just about which ones you choose—it's also about how you use them.
+Getting the most out of your clear gels isn't just about which ones you choose—it's also about how to use clear gel properly.
 The right application technique can make a huge difference in how well they work and how your skin responds.

 Proper Application Techniques